 To determine the type of construction required when a Class 4 part of a building occupies the whole of the top storey, the class of the next highest storey must be applied to the top storey (see C1.3(b)(i)).
-When a Class 4 part of a building occupies only part of the top storey, the required type of construction is determined by the class of the other part of the top storey (see C1.3(b)(i)).
+When a Class 4 part of a building occupies only part of the top storey, the required type of construction is determined by the class of the other part of the top storey (see C1.3(b)(ii)).
 C1.6 must be used to determine the appropriate FRLs for the building elements in the Class 4 part of the building.

-In a 3 storey building with the lower 2 storeys of Class 5 and the top storey entirely of Class 4 the Class 5 classification would be applied to the top storey as shown in Figure C1.3(2).
+Example In a 3 storey building with the lower 2 storeys of Class 5 and the top storey entirely of Class 4 the Class 5 classification would be applied to the top storey as shown in Figure C1.3(2).
 Thus the required type of construction by the use of Table C1.1 would be at least Type B construction.
+Figure C1.3(2) Multi-classified building for above example

 C1.4 Mixed types of construction

+Intent

-Intent To specify the circums construction. tances in which a building may be of more than one type of
+To specify the circumstances in which a building may be of more than one type of construction.

 Separation by a fire wall

 The only circumstance in which the Deemed-to-Satisfy Provisions allow a building to be of different types of construction is when the types are separated from one another by a fire wall as described in C2.7(b).

 Different types must not be above one another

 In no case do the Deemed-to-Satisfy Provisions allow different types of construction to be above one another.

 C1.5 Two storey Class 2, 3 or 9c buildings

+Intent

 To grant concessions for: